AFRICA

 a) Turnover thresholds

 There are no thresholds for determining filing in New Zealand.
-The merger control regime is voluntary, and it is entirely up to the merging parties as to whether they file notification (subject to the caveat that it is illegal to make an acquisition that substantially lessens competition in a market in New Zealand without first obtaining approval from the Commerce Commission).
+The merger control regime is voluntary, and it is up to the merging parties as to whether they file notification (subject to the caveat that it is illegal to make an acquisition that is, or is likely to, result in a substantial lessening of competition in a market in New Zealand without first obtaining approval from the New Zealand Commerce Commission).

 b) Market share thresholds

-By way of guidance, the New Zealand Commerce Commission has two indicators where it considers a merger is less likely to raise competition concerns, therefore notification is less likely to be advisable:
+Not strictly applicable.
+However, by way of guidance only, the New Zealand Commerce Commission has two indicators where it considers a merger is less likely to raise competition concerns, and where notification is less likely to be advisable:

 However, these are merely indicators rather than formal safe harbours.